The BUSS Model

 BUSS® was developed to bring together the importance of loving relationships with the development of bodily regulation.
 Observations from clinical work, the feedback we have from parents and children and the evidence that we’re gathering from research, shows us that even if this process didn’t happen at the right stage of development, it’s not too late!
 The brain has amazing capacity to fill in the gaps in foundation sensorimotor systems, when a child or young person is in an environment where they’re loved and well cared for.
 BUSS® can be used from birth to early adulthood and we find that however old a child or young person is, establishing a good foundation of bodily regulation helps with play, emotional regulation, friendships, and learning.

-We hope that you’ll find this website useful – there’s information about the model (including why early motor experiences are so critical to later development), therapy, group work, BUSS® in education, and training.
-There are also reflections from parents and professionals who have used the model.
-We’re always happy to talk to people so do get in touch with us if we can be of any help – info@BUSSModel.org.
+We hope that you’ll find this website useful – there’s information about the model, therapy, LEAPlets groups, BUSS® in education, and training.
+There are also reflections from parents and professionals who have used the model on each of these pages.
+We’re always happy to talk to people so do get in touch with us if we can be of any help – info@bussmodel.org.

 Introductory Webinar